Code Red

 Who are the competitors?

-According to BMC Women’s Health, unpredicted nature of periods and common experience of not having a menstrual product available when needed resulted in the culture of product sharing.
+According to BMC Women’s Health, the unpredictable nature of periods and the common experience of not having a menstrual product available when needed resulted in the culture of product sharing.

-I focused on this common experience and designed an app to trigger users of bonding experience as well as sense of community by sharing.
+I focused on this common experience and designed an app to trigger a bonding experience as well as a sense of community by sharing.

 23% of donors drop out after their first donation

-To prevent these common friction points from donation system, we have added features to strengthen emotional connection between donors and donees.
+To prevent these common friction points in the donation system, we have added features to strengthen the emotional connection between donors and donees.

-With details in our user persona, we were able to thoroughly create the system that both target users can be benefited from.
+With details in our user persona, we were able to thoroughly create the system that both target users can benefit from.

 A safe space without stigma or the stress of affording menstruation